-You can access the new PSA that was released on 8th January for moderation by 1st May on the website.
+You can access the new PSA that was released on 8 January on the website.
+It is for moderation by 1 May 2024.

-New BTEC National Extended Certificate in Health and Social Care (AAQ)
+New BTEC National in Early Childood Development (AAQ)

-The new draft Specification for the new qualification is available to see and you can start to get familiar with it and start to look at how you might want to teach it.
+The new draft Specification for the new qualification is available to see.
+You can start to get familiar with it and start to look at how you might want to teach it.

-The Pearson BTEC Level 3 National Extended Certificate in Health and Social Care (AAQ) allows students to engage in a broad investigation of various aspects of the health and social care sector.
-There are two mandatory examined units and one mandatory internally assessed unit.
-Students will select a further optional unit from the four available.
-The internally assessed units give students the opportunity to engage in applied knowledge and understanding tasks to develop their health and social care knowledge.
+The Pearson BTEC Level 3 National Extended Certificate in Early Childhood Development (AAQ) allows students to engage in a broad investigation of the children’s care and education sector (0-8 years).
+There are four mandatory units; two examined and two internally assessed.
+The internally assessed units give students the opportunity to engage in applied knowledge and understanding tasks to develop their childhood development knowledge.

-The qualification is designed to be taken alongside A levels as part of a study programme and can link to learning in A levels such as Psychology, Biology or English.
+The qualification is designed to be taken alongside A levels as part of a study programme and can link to learning in A levels in Sociology, Psychology, Biology and English.
 It is intended for students that wish to progress into higher education as a pathway to employment.